SimeonLukas/Blog/content/posts/20241120/index.en.md

 +++
-title = "Digital Wheel of Fortune" description = "A digital wheel of fortune for events of the Tourism Pastoral in the Werdenfels Region and the Tourism Pastoral of the Archdiocese of Munich and Freising." date = "2024-11-20" template = "page.html"
+title = "Digital Wheel of Fortune: Fun Gimmick for Tourism Pastoral Events" description = "A digital wheel of fortune for events of the Tourism Pastoral in the Werdenfels Region and the Tourism Pastoral of the Archdiocese of Munich and Freising." date = "2024-11-20" template = "page.html"